From the ancient and picturesque Italian region of Venice

 Prominent among members of the family was Bartolomeo Fazio, a humanist and historian in La Spezia in 1400.
 He was also an ambassador and a teacher, and lived in the court of Alfonso I of Naples.
 He wrote a 10 volume History of Alfonso.
-Giovanni Fazzari was mayor of Tropea in...
-Another 81 words (6 lines of text) are included under the topic Early Fazio Notables in all our PDF Extended History products and printed products wherever possible.
+Giovanni Fazzari was mayor of Tropea in 1461, and Giuseppe Fazzari was Governor of Reggio, Lipari, and later, of Cosenza and Manfredonia...
+Another 66 words (5 lines of text) are included under the topic Early Fazio Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fazio family to the New World and Oceana

 Some of the first settlers of this family name were:

 Fazio Settlers in United States in the 19th Century

 - Augustino Fazio was naturalized in Ventura County, California in 1897

 Fazio Settlers in United States in the 20th Century

 - Sam Fazio was naturalized in Arkansas in 1900

 Contemporary Notables of the name Fazio (post 1700)

 - Ernest Joseph Fazio (1942-2017), American Major League Baseball player who played from 1962 to 1966 in 141 games